CapsAdmin/NattLua/README.md

 ```

 # Sets
-are types separated by `|` these are mostly used in uncertain conditions.
+A Set is a type separated by the bor operator `|` these are often used in uncertain conditions.

-for example this case:
+For example this case:

 ```lua
 local x = 0